markv58/UDI-Ping/POLYGLOT_CONFIG.md

     Key                       Value

     Google                    8.8.8.8           (to ping their dns)
-    Google                    www.google.com
-    Modem                     192.196.196.1
+    Google                    www.google.com.   (include the www or the ping will fail) Modem                     192.196.196.1
     BlueIris                  192.196.196.105
     Polyglot_2                192.196.196.87